 1. Your Other Sales Strategies Are Data-Centric

 You don’t want to let inbound or ABM distract you from a carefully crafted account plan.
 But you do need to align this activity with your account planning if you want to be effective.
-You can create continuity between inbound, outbound, account-based sales, and account planning with mechanisms like lead to account matching, account prioritization, a solid ownership model, and more.
+You can create continuity between inbound, outbound, account-based sales, and account planning.
+That’s where things like lead-to-account matching, account prioritization, and having a solid ownership model come into play.
+These mechanisms act like the glue that binds everything together, creating a smooth flow between your different approaches and ensuring nothing falls through the cracks.

 2. You Need to Measure Coverage